jameshughes89/cs4XX-EvolutionaryComputation/site/topics/selection/selection.rst

 ^^^^^^^

 * Regardless of using a generational or steady state algorithm, elitism is commonly used in evolutionary computation
-* The idea is, always have a copy of the best :math:`x` chromosome in the population
+* The idea is, always have a copy of the best :math:`x` chromosomes in the population

     * Typically :math:`x=1`
     * Having :math:`x` too high will cause premature convergence